lsst-sqre/sqr-011/index.rst

   area, as well as full-text search.
 The Documentation Index will also have curated categories to highlight new and key information for user groups.
-The Documentation Index will kept up-to-date by utilising a "DocHub" API exposing data from LSST the Docs, Zenodo, and ADS platforms that host or archive DM's artifacts.  :ref:`We discuss the Documentation Index later in this technical note. <doc-index>`.
+The Documentation Index will kept up-to-date by utilizing a "DocHub" API exposing data from LSST the Docs, Zenodo, and ADS platforms that host or archive DM's artifacts.  :ref:`We discuss the Documentation Index later in this technical note. <doc-index>`.

 Again, the advantage of this architecture is that DM only needs to promote two URLs to the community to effectively market our entire information portfolio.
-Also, in the case of the the Documentation Index, it allows the advantages of a single point of entry for the user, while enabling content providers to utilise the best documentation repository solution for their workflow.
+Also, in the case of the Documentation Index, it allows the advantages of a single point of entry for the user, while enabling content providers to utilize the best documentation repository solution for their workflow.

 Construction & Beyond